 Mission/Vision.
 Have a family mission and vision that will serve as compass when things are going off-course.

-[tag]Marriage[/tag] is definitely hard work.
-We’ve been technically together for 28 years and still, we can get into each other’s nerves.
+Marriage is definitely hard work.
+We’ve been technically together for 39 years (7 years as steadies and 32 years married) and still, we can get into each other’s nerves.
 Hmm, perhaps my husband sent this email so that we continue to work on finding solutions and making necessary changes.